-Facts about California's New Investment in Reducing Homelessness Among College Students.
-(Assembly Bill 74)
+Facts about California's New Investment in Reducing Homelessness Among College Students (Assembly Bill 74)

-In July 2019, the California State Legislature passed the 2019-20 State Budget bill (AB 74), which allocated new funding the first of its kind-to address homelessness among college students.
-Provided below is an explanation of the pertinent provisions of the bill, which, if signed by Governor Gavin Newsom, will appropriate these funds.
+In July 2019, the California State Legislature passed the 2019-20 State Budget bill (AB 74), which allocated new funding-the first of its kind-to address homelessness among college students.
+Provided below is an explanation of the pertinent provisions of the bill which appropriated these funds.